marksweb/django-bleach/Readme.md

-django-bleach - Bleach and sanitize user HTML
+django-bleach - Bleach and sanitise user HTML
 =============================================

-[`bleach`][bleach] is a Python module that takes any HTML input, and returns valid, sanitized HTML that contains only an allowed subset of HTML tags, attributes and styles. `django-bleach` is a Django app that makes using `bleach` extremely easy.
+[`bleach`][bleach] is a Python module that takes any HTML input, and returns valid, sanitised HTML that contains only an allowed subset of HTML tags, attributes and styles. `django-bleach` is a Django app that makes using `bleach` extremely easy.